docarray/docarray/docs/fundamentals/document/construct.md

 (construct-doc)=
 # Construct

 Initializing a Document object is super easy.
-This chapter introduces the ways of constructing empty Document, filled Document.
-One can also construct Document from bytes, JSON, Protobuf message as introduced {ref}`in the next chapter<serialize>`.
+This chapter introduces the ways of constructing empty Documents and filled Documents.
+One can also construct Documents from bytes, JSON, and Protobuf messages, as introduced {ref}`in the next chapter<serialize>`.

 ## Construct an empty Document